 3. You Failed to Provide an Active Demo Account

-4. Requesting Permissions Without Explaining Why
+4. Requesting Permissions You Don’t Need or Without Explaining Why

 5. You Didn’t Follow the Rules Around User-Generated Content

-User-generated content is content in your app that is created by other users and viewable by all.
+User-generated content is content in your app that is created by other users and viewable by everyone.
 Dating apps, social media apps, photo sharing, and so on are examples.
 Once you open things up so that anyone can create content, you lose control over the content that is shared.

-6. Inaccurate or Misleading App Store Listing
+6. Incomplete or Misleading App Store Listing

 Taken straight from section 2.3 of the guidelines: